 About This Report

-We are proud to present our eleventh consecutive annual sustainability and global citizenship report detailing our work in the 2019 calendar year.
+We are proud to present our 13th consecutive annual sustainability and global citizenship report detailing our work in the 2021 calendar year—our centennial year.
 Cleveland Clinic is committed to advancing practices that promote a just, thriving and green global economy.
 As such, we are a signatory of the United Nations (UN) Global Compact, a voluntary call to companies to align strategies and operations with universal principles on human and labor rights, environmental stewardship and anti-corruption, and take actions that advance societal goals.
-In this Communication on Progress, we include metrics, highlight stories and our approach for managing various environmental, social and governance topics most important to our organization and valued stakeholders.
+In this Communication on Progress, we include metrics, highlight stories and our approach for managing the various environmental, social and governance topics that are most important to our organization and valued stakeholders.

 - Learn more about the United Nations Global Compact

-- Learn more about the UN’s Sustainable Development Goals
+- Learn more about the United Nation’s Sustainable Development Goals

-In addition to addressing the Ten Principles of the UN Global Compact, we prepared this report in accordance with the Global Reporting Initiative’s (GRI) standards.
-The first and most widely adopted global sustainability reporting standards, the GRI standards provide guidance on identifying, prioritizing and measuring progress on the management of an organization’s most significant environmental, social and governance impacts, risks and opportunities.
+In addition to addressing the Ten Principles of the UN Global Compact, we prepared this report in accordance with the Global Reporting Initiative’s (GRI) core standards.
+The GRI standards provide guidance on identifying, prioritizing and measuring progress on the management of an organization’s most significant environmental, social and governance impacts, risks and opportunities.

 More information on how our report links to the UNGC and GRI standards can be found in the index of our report.